MultisampledNight/flow/src/gfx/draw.typ

       continue
     }

+    // TODO: if the last one, draw arrowhead or label

     // then let's get to drawing!
     // go through all modifiers we have atm, stack them and then draw them